billfern23/Shopmart/Readme.md

-Miss-spell an endpoint or go to incorrect one, you will be routed back
+**Miss-spell an endpoint or go to incorrect one, response will be send with appropriate links**

 CUSTOMERS